puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/run-application/configure-pdb.md

 5 or more [healthy](#healthiness-of-a-pod) pods among those selected by the PodDisruptionBudget's `selector`.

-Example 2: With a `minAvailable` of 30%, evictions are allowed as long as at least 30% of the number of desired replicas are healthy.
+Example 2: With a `minAvailable` of 30%, evictions are allowed as long as at least 30% of the number of desired replicas are functional.

 Example 3: With a `maxUnavailable` of 5, evictions are allowed as long as there are at most 5 unhealthy replicas among the total number of desired replicas.